currymike123/CS1/Week3/week3_1.md

 # Week 3: Computer Science 1

-## The power of Modulus
+## The Power of Modulus

 ---

-# Modulus

----

-When we presented the arithmetic operators, we mentioned that the modulus operator is used to find the remainder of a division.
+When I presented the arithmetic operators, I mentioned that the modulus operator is used to find the remainder of a division.
 This is a very powerful operator that can be used in many different ways.
 Let's review division first.

 ```java